mylonasc/starter-academic/content/event/TFGNS_2020/index.md

   country: (online)

 summary: tf_gnns released!
 abstract: "I am thrilled to announce open-sourcing my own pandemic baby: a tensorflow/keras-based Graph Network library!
-It started in part as a learning exercise, and in part as a reaction to some design choices I didn't find comfortable in my (previously) favorite implementation from DeepMind (like the use of sonnet for easy network creation)."
+It started in part as a learning exercise, and in part as a reaction to some design choices I didn't find comfortable in my (previously) favorite implementation from DeepMind (like the use of sonnet for easy network creation).
+Also it is performing well without having to resort to tf 1.x code."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.